 - Do not sleep in delicate body jewelry.
 Dangle belly rings are particularly susceptible to damage when you toss and turn at night.
 It is best to switch out for a basic piece of body jewelry before bed.

 - Clean your body jewelry regularly to keep it looking new.
-You can use our jewelry cleaning solution and polishing cloth, to self-service your jewelry.
-You may also want to use Funk Off to get rid of that funk that pericings often get.
+You can use our jewelry cleaning solution and polishing cloth to self-service your jewelry.
+You may also want to use Funk Off to get rid of that funk that piercings often get.

-- The balls on your barbells have a tendancy to come loose with regular wear.
-Check and gently tighen them regaularly.
-If you loose your balls you can always get some replacement jewelry parts.
+- The balls on your barbells have a tendency to come loose with regular wear.
+Check and gently tighten them regularly.
+If you lose your balls, you can always get some replacement jewelry parts.

-Should be serviced periodically by a professional jeweler.
+High-quality jewelry should be serviced periodically by a professional jeweler.
 You will be amazed how different your piece looks after it has been professionally cleaned and polished!
-We are happy to service your jewelry for your, please contact us at 1-800-420-7002 for more information.
+We are happy to service your jewelry for you.
+Please contact us at 1-800-420-7002 for more information.

 Body Jewelry Insertion Guide

-Most body jewelry items contains threaded components that unscrew and tighten to insert the jewelry, it is important to know how to correctly use the threads without damaging them.
+Most body jewelry items contains threaded components that unscrew and tighten to insert the jewelry.
+It's important to know how to correctly use the threads without damaging them.

-To Remove: Remove front charm, ball or setting from the backing by holding the backing in one hand, and turning the charm, ball or setting left, or counter clockwise with the other hand
+To remove: Remove the front charm, ball, or setting from the backing by holding the backing in one hand and turning the charm, ball, or setting left, or counter clockwise, with the other hand

-To Insert: Insert your index finger into your nostril to support your piercing while you insert the nose ring.
-With the other hand insert the tip of the nose ring twist, hoop, bone or L-Shape backing into your piercing and gently push until you feel the nose ring come through and touch your other finger.
-If you have any trouble inserting your nose ring, add a dab of lubricant like neurosporene to the tip of the nose ring to help it insert easily.
+To insert: Insert your index finger into your nostril to support your piercing while you insert the nose ring.
+With the other hand, insert the tip of the nose ring twist, hoop, bone, or L-Shape backing into your piercing, and gently push until you feel the nose ring come through and touch your other finger.
+If you have any trouble inserting your nose ring, add a dab of lubricant like Neosporin to the tip of the nose ring to help it insert easily.

-To Insert / Remove: Hold the segment ring with both hands.
+To insert/remove: Hold the segment ring with both hands.
 One hand should hold the segment piece of the hoop, the other, the hoop itself.
 Carefully pull in opposite directions with each hand.
 The segment should come right out.
 Be careful not to pull too hard or twist so you don’t damage the shape of the hoop.
-Once segment is removed, insert the hoop through your piercing.
-To re-insert the segment, insert on one side first, then with both hands pull open the hoop slightly, insert the segment and allow the hoop to close again.
+Once the segment is removed, insert the hoop through your piercing.
+To re-insert the segment, insert on one side first, then, with both hands, pull open the hoop slightly, insert the segment, and allow the hoop to close again.

-We sell a variety of segment rings, septum clickers and other piercing items that utilize our a hinged mechanism.
-These items have a clasp on one side, and a hinge on the other, allowing you to open and close the hoop or ring and insert into your piercing.
+We sell a variety of segment rings, septum clickers, and other piercing items that utilize a hinged mechanism.
+These items have a clasp on one side and a hinge on the other allowing you to open and close the hoop or ring and insert into your piercing.